(Page is in very early development)

 Source for MODIS imagery from Terra and Aqua satellites

 The most convenient source of MODIS imagery is probably the NASA Worldview snapshots site.
 This site allows one to see the entire imagery data set and select a subset of the imagery at a suitable spatial resolution.
 Like with the GOES imagery, a domain can be saved and used to sequentially download imagery for the same domain so that a climatology can be generated.
 The procedures are slightly different but yield the same results.

 My motivation for working with satellite imagery in recent years is to relate vegetation to mean cloudiness.
-I have see very cloudy, and very cloud-free regions around the world and realize that the vegetation in these areas depends strongly on the mean cloudiness.
+I have traveled to very cloudy, and very cloud-free regions around the world and realize that the vegetation in these areas depends strongly on the mean cloudiness.